Jack Johnson (ice hockey)

-John Joseph Louis Johnson III (born January 13, 1987) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
-He has previously played for the Los Angeles Kings, Columbus Blue Jackets, Pittsburgh Penguins, New York Rangers, Colorado Avalanche and Chicago Blackhawks.
+John Joseph Louis Johnson III (born January 13, 1987) is an American former professional ice hockey player.
+A defenseman, he played 19 seasons in the National Hockey League (NHL) for the Los Angeles Kings, Columbus Blue Jackets, Pittsburgh Penguins, New York Rangers, Colorado Avalanche and Chicago Blackhawks.
 In his prime, he was regarded as a two-way defenseman, combining physical prowess and offensive capability.
 Johnson won the Stanley Cup with the Avalanche in 2022.

-Following two years with the USA Hockey National Team Development Program, Johnson was selected third overall by the Carolina Hurricanes in the 2005 NHL Entry Draft.
+Following two years with the USA Hockey National Team Development Program, Johnson was selected third overall by the Carolina Hurricanes in the 2005 NHL entry draft.
 After a year at the University of Michigan, his rights were traded to the Los Angeles Kings.
 He played another year at Michigan before signing his first professional contract with the Kings.
 In February 2012, he was traded to the Columbus Blue Jackets after five seasons in Los Angeles.
 In 2018, he signed with the Pittsburgh Penguins in free agency.
-But after two disappointing campaigns, he was bought out by the Penguins and he signed a one-year contract with the Rangers.
-Johnson has represented the United States on the international stage multiple times, most notably playing for Team USA at the 2010 Winter Olympics in Vancouver.
+But after two disappointing campaigns, he was bought out by the Penguins.
+He signed a one-year contract with the Rangers.
+Johnson has represented the United States on the international stage multiple times, most notably playing winning a silver medal at the 2010 Winter Olympics in Vancouver.

 Playing career

 Amateur

 Johnson's family moved to Bloomfield Hills, Michigan from Indianapolis shortly after he was born.
 He grew up playing for Little Caesar's in minor hockey.
 Johnson transferred to Shattuck-Saint Mary's Boarding School in Faribault, Minnesota before his eighth-grade year.
 As a sophomore during the 2002–03 hockey season, Johnson scored 15 goals and 27 assists as he helped the school's Midget Major AAA team win the U.S. National Championship along with current NHL player and former teammate Sidney Crosby.

-Johnson was drafted by the Carolina Hurricanes in the first round, third overall, in the 2005 NHL Entry Draft from the Team USA under-18 national team, but did not immediately jump to the NHL, instead playing for the University of Michigan in the Central Collegiate Hockey Association (CCHA).
+Johnson was drafted by the Carolina Hurricanes in the first round, third overall, in the 2005 NHL entry draft from the Team USA under-18 national team, but did not immediately jump to the NHL, instead playing for the University of Michigan in the Central Collegiate Hockey Association (CCHA).
 In his freshman season, Johnson set school records for points (32) and penalty minutes (149) by a freshman defenseman.
 After his freshman season, however, with the Hurricanes needing a defenseman and Johnson having committed to another collegiate season (the Hurricanes had tried to sign him after his freshman season ended), his rights were traded on September 29, 2006, along with Oleg Tverdovsky, to the Los Angeles Kings in exchange for Tim Gleason and Éric Bélanger.

 After his rights were traded, Johnson played one more season for the Wolverines, setting the school record for the most goals (16) by a sophomore defenseman in a single season and was named the CCHA Offensive Defenseman of the Year.
-During his tenure at Michigan, Johnson became a fan favorite for his physicality and end-to-end play.